cateschi/academic-kickstart/content/post/note_importance_sampling/index.md

 Notice that in the WLS problem $S$ defines the "sample size".
 This also means that simulation smoothing, which samples $\boldsymbol{\theta}^{(i)}$, is done prior to the WLS estimation, for initial values of $\boldsymbol{A}\_t$ (for instance $\boldsymbol{A}\_t = \boldsymbol{I}$) and $\boldsymbol{z}\_t$ (for instance $\boldsymbol{z}\_t = \boldsymbol{0}$).
 The MEIS (simulation smoothing + WLS) is iterated until convergence (see Koopman et al. (2018)[^Koopmanetal2018] for a choice of convergence criterion).

-Richard and Zhang (2007)[^RichardZhang2007] advise (I quote) _to set all weights equal to one during the initial iteration(s) to avoid numerical instability of WLS computations under high variance weights.
+Richard and Zhang (2007)[^RichardZhang2007] advise (we quote) _to set all weights equal to one during the initial iteration(s) to avoid numerical instability of WLS computations under high variance weights.
 Actually, for most problems, the OLS version of \eqref{eq:MEIS_WLS}, whereby all weights remain set equal to one, is essentially as efficient as its WLS counterpart.
 We generally recommend against presetting a number S of EIS iterations.
 Instead, we prefer using a stopping rule based upon a relative change threshold of the order of $10^{-3}-10^{-5}$.
 Occasional failure to converge is a clear indicator of potential pathologies (e.g. bimodality of the target density) which, in extreme cases, might require extensions of the class S of samplers_.